Volgodonsk: History

 Volgodonsk was founded in 1950 as a small settlement for the Tsimlyansk hydroelectric dam maintenance personnel.
 It grew in size due to the construction of the Volga–Don Canal.

-On September 16, 1999 a powerful truck bomb exploded outside an apartment building, killing 17 people and injuring a further 69.
-It was the fifth explosion in a series of apartment bombings in Russia that killed more than 300 people.
+On September 16, 1999, a powerful truck bomb exploded outside an apartment building, killing 17 people and injuring a further 69.
+It was the fourth explosion in a series of apartment bombings in Russia that killed more than 300 people.

 Administrative and municipal status

 Within the framework of administrative divisions, it is incorporated as Volgodonsk Urban Okrug—an administrative unit with the status equal to that of the districts.
 As a municipal division, this administrative unit also has urban okrug status.